aarlin/league-champion-cooldown/README.md

 passive
 previous
-json and list - should be in db s ...?

-How fast is it to query Alexa and get response if... querying the api and parsing data? querying but have a cache for previous data? querying without usage of framework?
+How fast is it to query Alexa and get response if... querying but have a cache for previous data? querying without usage of framework?

-go previous in asking

 Problem with Alexa listening to champion names

 Alexa Skill linked to amazon.developer and alexa account.

-Edit json file to replace MonkeyKing with WuKong

-Function should handle NoneType, to ask them again what is for {{ variable }}

 Use Alexa learn something to get sample responses if Alexa didn't hear correctly